 — the consumer owns the funds and accrues interest

 — the consumer can take out money at any time without penalty

 — the provider can’t have any affiliation with the company that holds and manages the account AND

 — the provider doesn’t exchange referral fees with the company managing the account.

 Consumers will also see more disclosures upfront like how much the service will cost, how long results will take, and information on the negative consequences of debt relief.

 Apprisen Financial Advocates also known as Consumer Credit Counseling Services is a non-profit counseling agency that charges you minimal fees, and I mean minimal, to help you with your budget.
-They also have a FREE online tool called “Webvisor” that analyzes your financial situation and gives you an action plan.
-It takes about thirty minutes and can be done anonymously.

 The National Foundation for Credit Counseling has some good tools to help you manage your expenses including a budget worksheet, and calculators for myriad of life scenarios like buying versus renting, figuring out how much home you can afford, and finding out how to save a million dollars, etc.